 Business has to remit payroll as well as sales tax to the IRS.
 This implies investing in accounting software or an accountant.
 Failure to remit taxes will result in penalties and possible closure of the business.

 - Internet Usage

 The use of the internet at work has to be restricted for a firm to thrive.
-Using the internet for personal use lowers productivity, and exposes the firm’s data to some security risks online.
+Using the internet for personal use lowers productivity and exposes the firm’s data to security risks.
 Download of illegal torrents by employees can also result in lawsuits and even prosecution.
 The way to deal with this issue is to restrict access to inappropriate websites and monitor web usage.